MS9Tech/amphire/README.md

 Amphire Lang
 =======
-Amphire is a Python-like programming language interpreter.
-In this project by MS9 you can find a more functional lang.
+Amphire is a Python-like programming language.
+In this project by MS9, we have fixed some aspects we belived lacking in python.
+Scroll to the bottom to find the core idea.

 The project contains: